-Queries related to the PhD programme should be directed to your supervisor(s) in the first instance and, where necessary, subsequently to the SALIS Director of PhD studies, Iker Erdocia [iker.erdocia@dcu.ie].
+Queries related to the PhD programme should be directed to your supervisor(s) in the first instance and, where necessary, subsequently to the SALIS Director of PhD studies, Áine McGillicuddy [aine.mcgillicuddy@dcu.ie].

 You may also find the Faculty of Humanities and Social Sciences Research Student Page useful.
-Staff contact details are available on the SALIS webpage
+Staff contact details are available on the SALIS webpage.

-Programme Structure
+PhD Programme Structure